zach96guan/Exercise_with_Minikube/README.md

 # Exercise_with_Minikube
-Basic understanding of k8s and play with Minikube.
+Have a basic understanding of Kubernetes and play with Minikube/Kind.